YU000jp/show-weekday-and-week-number/readme.md

 # Logseq Plugin: Show Weekday and Week-number

-- Plugin for Showing week day and week-number of year beside journals page titles.
+- Plugin for Showing week day and week-number of the year beside journals page titles.

 > Development stage 👷🚧